Mobile menu icon

 The PGR Excellence Awards celebrate the contributions and successes of all colleagues in our Postgraduate Research community.

 Shortlisted candidates will be considered for the annual MDC Excellence Awards (a University-wide opportunity).
-All nominations should be submitted by email to the Doctoral Academy team using the relevant application form.
+All nominations should be submitted by email to the FSE Doctoral Academy team using the relevant application form.

 Award categories